 Instructional Leadership, emphasis: K-12 School Leadership (MEd)

-A woman wearing a black leather jacket is sitting at a table with a professor looking at a laptop screen
+A person wearing a black leather jacket is sitting at a table with a professor looking at a laptop screen.

 I want to be a philosophy major—but is it right for my career goals?